MichelleGri/la-boulangerie/README.md

 * [Wave](https://wave.webaim.org/) - checking accessibility of the site
 * [Browser Stack](https://www.browserstack.com/) - checking browser compatibility
 * DEV Tools – Lighthouse check and responsiveness check on various screen sizes
+* Microsoft Excel - to create testing plan and instructions

 ***

 ## Testing

 The website was tested by the developer, specific testing methods and tools, and other people.
 This was done to ensure the website is in working order and performs as expected.

-The following checklist includes a plan and instructions for steps carried out to test the website.
+The following checklist includes a plan and instructions for steps carried out for testing.

 ![Testing plan and instructions](README-files/testing-plan.PNG)